g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

       Medium high     any             1    <default-drop-profile>
       High            any             1    <default-drop-profile>
 ```
 Everything looks good!!!
-And in this output we can see what drop-profiles are used for each loss-priority type of the packets.
-Notice in the best-effort the high-drop is used to any loss-profile, and in the vpn class, the drop-profiles is used on packets with loss-priority low and high, but in the mediums priorities the drop-profile used is the default, in other words, the packets with medium LP are dropped only when the queue is 100% full.
+In this output, we can see exactly which drop profiles are used for each loss-priority type.
+Notice that for best-effort, high-drop is used for any loss profile.
+For the vpn class, the custom drop profiles are used on packets with low and high loss priorities, but for medium priorities, the default drop profile is used (meaning those packets are only dropped when the queue is 100% full).

-Now, we can go to the classification, policing and marking.
-We can define each step, the classification is when the packets are entering the router, so based in some BITS of the packet we can classify the traffic, with the DSCP for example.
-The policing is defined in limit the traffic with policers, so we can limit a type of traffic in 5Mbps for example, and the marking is when the packet is leaving the router, when the route apply the rewrite-rule, to guarantee the DSCP value, or transforming the DSCP value in EXP bits in a MPLS header.

-Now, we'll verify this steps with more details.
+Now, we can move on to classification, policing, and marking.
+* Classification: Happens when packets enter the router.
+Based on certain bits in the packet (like the DSCP field), we classify the traffic.
+* Policing: Involves limiting the traffic with policers.
+For example, we can cap a specific type of traffic at 5Mbps.
+* Marking: Happens when the packet is leaving the router.
+The router applies rewrite rules to guarantee the DSCP value is correct or translates the DSCP value into EXP bits in an MPLS header.

+Let's look at these steps in more detail.

-First, let's define the values of the DSCP and EXP bits that our packets will have to classify them correcty.
+First, let's define the values of the DSCP and EXP bits that our packets will need to be classified correctly.
 See this table:
 | Forwarding Class | Loss Priority | Valor DSCP | Valor EXP |
 | ---------------- | ------------- | ---------- | --------- |
 | best-effort      | any           | 0b000000   | 0b000     |